fmatthew5876/stdcxx-align/proposal/draft.md

     }

 Note that the above assumes the above assume a flat address space and that arithmetic on `uintptr_t` is equivalent to arithmetic on `char*`.
-Neither of which is required by the standard.
+While these conditions prevail for the majority of modern platforms, neither of which is required by the standard.
 It is entirely possible for an implementation to perform any transformation when casting `void*` to `uintptr_t` as long the transformation can be reversed when casting back from `uintptr_t` to `void*`.